What Is Reinforcement Learning In AI?

 This image is property of images.unsplash.com.

-See also What Is The Role Of AI In Marketing?
+See also What Are The Main Types Of AI?

 Types of Reinforcement Learning Algorithms